Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Introduction

-In particular, our analysis shows that DQC can emerge in cases with an integrable classical and semi-classical (i.e., taking into account short-range quantum correlations) limit.
-In these cases, quantum chaos originates from both quantum and classical fluctuations induced by the environment.
-While a correspondence between classical and quantum chaos is expected \cite{grobe_quantum_1988}, our study suggests the existence of an emergent DQC phase whose classical counterpart is integrable.
+The third result of the paper concerns the breakdown of the quantum-to-classical correspondence.
+As explained above, while a correspondence between classical and quantum chaos is expected \cite{grobe_quantum_1988}, our study provides an explicit example of an emergent DQC phase whose classical counterpart is integrable.

+For the driven-dissipative Bose-Hubbard model, we find a large portion of parameter space whose steady state is chaotic, while both the classical and semiclassical limits predict integrable dynamics.
+We show that the emergence of this quantum but not classical chaos coincides with sub-Poissonian fluctuations of the bosonic field, which do not admit a classical counterpart \cite{scully_quantum_1997}.
+We attribute this lack of correspondence to the quantum nature of dissipation.